 The thoracic spine is the most inflexible area of the back.
 Ribs attached to the vertebra give protection and support to vital body organs.
 Because of the inflexibility, muscles are prone to get tight and knot up.

 Exercises like these DO NOT FIX the problem

 The first two stretches reinforce the CAUSE of the knots.
 The roll stretches the chest and anterior shoulders, but does NOT ADDRESS THE UNDERLYING PROBLEM!

 IT FEELS LIKE MY SHOULDER BLADES ARE STUCK TO MY BACK!

 When you lift your arm, the top of the shoulder blade should rotate toward the spinewhile the bottom of the shoulder blade should rotate away from the spine.
 This motion is called SCAPTION - an abbreviation for Scapular Plane Elevation.

-When these muscles get tight, they pull the shoulder blade closer IN toward the chest and not allow for proper motion of either the shoulder blade or the arm.
+When these muscles get tight, they pull the shoulder blade forward IN toward the chest and not allowing for proper motion of either the shoulder blade or the arm.

 Given their location and function you can see how all three muscles cause pain.

 Sitting at a computer for hours every day, constantly looking down at your mobile device cause the muscles to thin and weaken.
 They respond by building muscle knots for stability.
 The root cause is inflexibility of the thoracic spine.
 Lost is the NORMAL give-and- take motion in the back.

 LOSS OF MOTION IN THE SHOULDER BLADES IS CAUSED BY CHRONIC FORWARD HEAD FLEXION AND INFLEXIBILITY OF THE THORACIC SPINE.